 Beginner bullet journal – spaces for keys, indexes, and pen-testing.
 Thick buttery pages designed to prevent bleeding and smudging.

-Free Writing Journal
+Free Writing Journaling/Reflective Journaling

-This is the type of journaling that has been around forever and what I currently do.
+This is the type of journaling that has been around forever and is what I currently do.
 It’s more akin to keeping a diary.
 I can write as much or as little as I like, and I can do it as frequently or as infrequently as I want.
 Journaling at least a few times a week helps my mental outlook.
 I start to miss it when it’s been a while since I’ve written, as was the case this morning.
 I like that I don’t have to think about organizing it as much, I just write what’s on my mind.

 Some free writing journals have prompts to help you think of what to write.
 While some people like this, since I don’t journal every day, I usually have something specific in mind when I pick up my pen.
 If you are in need of some journal prompts, then I have a post with 94 thought-provoking journal prompts for self-discovery.
+When you use your free writing journal to reflect on your personal thoughts and feelings, as I often do, i’ts called a reflective journal.
+It can be a powerful personal development tool because it helps you identify your triggers and patterns in your mood and behaviors.

 Free Writing Journal Examples

-This tongue in cheek journal is a guided free-writing journal with prompts designed to get you to think deeper about yourself.
+This tongue-in-cheek journal is a guided free-writing journal with prompts designed to get you to think deeper about yourself.
 (Much like my prompts from the above post, but already written in a journal.)

 Very good basic journal.
-Nice thick pages to withstand markers or pens, and will lay flat 180 degrees.
+Nice thick pages to withstand markers or pens and will lay flat 180 degrees.
 It also has a bookmark and a pocket in the back for keeping stickers or smaller notes.

 While I do love my free writing journal, if I try to plan in it, it seems to get a bit disorganized or I can’t find where I have planned things.
 That’s frustrating, to say the least, and as you can imagine I have not had much success with keeping a planner in my free writing journal.
 There are journals out there that focus more on planning and organizing than journaling.
 If you need to get organized, that might be a good choice for you.